SachinthaSampath/npm-packages/README.md

 console.log(sayHello());
 ```
 ### Note :
 The TypeScript example may not work like expected in the `test` directory.
-But after publishing as an `npm` library, can use in a separate project as follows within a component file.
+But after publishing as an `npm` library, can use in a separate repository as follows within a component file.

 ```TypeScript
 import { Employee, Person, sayHello } from "@sachinthasampath/types";